 The TIE Environmental Research Fellowship is a unique opportunity for students to pursue independent environmental research within their own area of interest.
 Students receive faculty mentorship from two separate departments in hopes of gaining an interdisciplinary perspective on their research topic.
 TIE Fellows receive up to $5,000 to support their research.

-In 2018, TIE hosted it's first all-female cohort.
 The current cohort of 12 represents students from all of Tufts graduate schools, including for the first time the Sackler School of Graduate Biomedical Sciences.
 Projects range from housing inequality and environmental impacts in New Orleans to the necessity of otter crossings in Florida to safer energy storage methods.
 To learn more about individual TIE Fellows, click on their photos below.

 The Water: Systems, Science & Society (WSSS) graduate certificate is an interdisciplinary certificate program open to any Tufts graduate students.
 Over the course of this two year program, students enroll in an interdisciplinary set of pre-approved courses related to water in addition to completing individual research or participating in a professional practicum.
 Upon completion, students receive the WSSS certificate alongside their master's or doctoral degree.